RNA medicines: Potential for Germany as a business location

 However, even though Germany is strong in the RNA field, it is not the only country with expertise and resources.
 Also very active in this field are the USA and China, but also Belgium, India, South Korea, Switzerland and others.
 Germany only has a chance of exploiting its current locational advantages if it keeps its eye on the ball now.

-vfa-Podcast #MicroScope on Germany as an RNA location
+vfa-Podcast #MicroScope on RNA location Germany

 Projects for medicines with mRNA